KNXKO/BLACKJACK/README.md

-# BlackJACK V1
-Blackjack in python
-You vs PC
-CZ / SK version
+FINAL version of BLACKJACK V1 in Python